"Don't EVER change who you are for anyone but YOU & live every moment as the gift that it is." Linda Suarez Grandstaff

 My work includes necklaces, bracelets, pendants, earrings, rings and leather accessories.
 The main metals I work with are Sterling Silver, Copper, Brass and Gold-filled.
 I use crystals, natural stones & semi-precious gemstones for their beauty & metaphysical properties.
 I've recently begun to explore working with leather and pairing my leather work with my metal work in some of my designs.

-I grew up in Manhattan, on the lower east side of New York in a neighborhood known as Two Bridges.
-You would never know I left New York and moved to Texas 30 years ago by the way I speak, sound and move.
+I was born in Manhattan and grew up on the lower east side of New York in a neighborhood known as Two Bridges.
+You would never know I left New York and have been living in Texas over 30 years listening to and watching the way I speak, sound and move.
 I relocated to Houston, Texas in 1988 when I got married.
 I live in Bellaire, Texas, a city within Houston's city limits and I work from my home studio.

 2005 - I was introduced to making jewelry through a bead & wire wrap class.
 I began creating jewelry for my personal enjoyment.